Smiyu-web/pawly-client/README.md

-# MERN application with GraphQL
+# CRUD application with GraphQL

 https://pawly.vercel.app/

 Pawly is a puppy health management application.
-Able to keep puppy's weight, what they eat, and how long they do exercise.
+Able to keep a redord of puppy's weight, what they eat, and how long they do exercise.

 > ## Front End